 We got to help one of the ArtWorks teams create art for the walls of the Ronald McDonald House

-mural told the tale of Henry Holtgrewe, who was once the world’s strongest man.
+We started our third day in Cincinnati learning about the social project ArtWorks.
+ArtWorks is a non-profit organization that hires local teens to paint mural around the city for minimum wage.
+Each year they employ around 150 students to decorate the city’s buildings and create other projects.
+The program gives teens a fun and meaningful alternative to more typical summer jobs and has been helping the revival of Cincinnati for almost twenty years.
+We got to experience teens our ages painting a wall of a local building.
+The mural told the tale of Henry Holtgrewe, who was once the world’s strongest man.
 Some of the teams also participate in a program called "ArtRx" that works with patients at Cincinnati Children's Hospital and families staying in the Ronald McDonald House.
-By learning about this project, we hope to incorporate ArtWorks’s ambitions in
+By learning about this project, we hope to incorporate ArtWorks’s ambitions in our Alumni Impact projects.

 Watching teens paint a mural of the Henry Holtgrewe lifting the entire Reds team on his shoulders